Sheena Easton: 1987–1990: "U Got the Look" and The Lover in Me

 In 1987, Easton appeared in Prince's concert film Sign o' the Times, during which she sang duet vocals for Prince's hit, "U Got the Look", which became a number 2 hit in the US.
 This led to Grammy nominations for "Best R&B Vocal, Duo or Group" and "Best R&B Song" of 1987.
 The track also returned Easton to the UK hit parade for the first time in nearly four years, although Easton is not credited on the label for the song's single release.
 During her time collaborating with Prince, Easton was encouraged to write her own material.
-The most successful effort from their co-writes was "The Arms of Orion", another duet with Prince and a single from 1989's Batman soundtrack.
+The most successful effort from their co-writings was "The Arms of Orion", another duet with Prince and a single from 1989's Batman soundtrack.
 The song reached number 36 on the US Billboard Chart and number 27 in her native UK.
 She also co-wrote the song "Love '89" with Prince for Patti LaBelle's album Be Yourself and "La, La, La, He, He, Hee", which Prince recorded for the B-side of the single "Sign o' the Times".
 Tabloid press linked the two romantically, which she has always denied.

 In November 1987, Easton made her first dramatic acting appearance on the television program Miami Vice.
 She played a singer named Caitlin Davies, whom Sonny Crockett was assigned to protect until her court appearance to render crucial testimony against certain corrupt music industry mavens.
 Sonny and Caitlin ended up married by the end of the episode, the first of five episodes for Easton.
 By the spring of 1988, a volume of the Miami Vice soundtrack was released and featured "Follow My Rainbow", which Easton had finished singing on her last appearance just moments before her character was eliminated.